Tasouken/Monochrome-CSS/README.md

-# style.css
+# about
-free to use with no credits needed or provided.
+free to use with no credits needed or provided. recommended for neocities or nekoweb

 # license
 public domain